exercism/csharp/exercises/binary-search/README.md

 so locating an item (or determining its absence) takes logarithmic time.
 A binary search is a dichotomic divide and conquer search algorithm.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/binary-search` directory.

 ## Source